Tennessee Divorce Details

 Child Custody Laws

-As with other states, Tennessee courts attempts to handle the issue of child custody by putting the needs of the child first and foremost.
+As with other states, Tennessee courts attempt to handle the issue of child custody by putting the needs of the child first and foremost.
 This will mean looking at the child’s emotional ties to the parents, their desires of where they want to live and go to school.

 A judge can also look at how a child interacts with their parents and whether or not there have been any incidents of abuse.
 With all those considerations, the judge will rule on all custody and visitation matters.